fasterthanlime/shin/README.md

 flexible pipeline, concise code yet.
 Time will tell.

-But basically, use `compiler.rb` or roll your own pipeline by running Parser, NsParser, Mutator, Translator, Generator, and outputting yourself.
+But basically, use `compiler.rb` or roll your own pipeline by running Parser, NsParser, MacroExpander, Translator, Generator, and outputting yourself.

 ## Thanks